-Films will also be shown at the Castro Theater in San Francisco all day on Saturday.
+Films will also be shown at the

-Also part of the festival are the creators contests, such as the The Iron Film Makers, where teams have 24 hours to create a film on a given theme; or the second edition of the Composer Contest, a competition to write a music score for a given short film.
+Also part of the festival are the productions as the festival grows sentations are entirely dedicated to creators contests, such as the The in notoriety.
+This is a major Lam- short movies, including the popular Iron Film Makers, where teams have 24 hours to create a film on a given theme; or the second edition Zemrak is always happy to note of the Composer Contest, a competition to write a music score for a given short film.
 Zemrak launched the music competition two months ago via the internet and received 147 submissions from all over the world.
 The winners of both competitions will be featured during the festival.